 Maintenance Tips for Your Generator:

 All your machines and devices should go through some sort of maintenance and care procedures, and this especially holds true for your camping generator.
-A malfunctioning generator or one doesn’t work at all can be due to the lack of proper maintenance.
+A malfunctioning generator or one that doesn’t work at all can be due to the lack of proper maintenance.
 Hence why you should consider maintaining your camping generator every once in a while to avoid miserable nights in the woods without electricity.
 So let’s find out how you should go about it.

 - Appropriate Storage: When out of service, keep your generator in a dry and cold place and make sure it’s well covered to prevent it from getting rusty or collecting dust, mud, or dirt.